Irvsp: to obtain irreducible representations of electronic states in the VASP

 Under different bases, the WFs can be expressed in different ways, and the derivations of Eq.~(\ref{eq:mat}) are different.
 Here, we have derived the expressions in two bases: i) PW basis and ii) TB basis.
 In what follows, symbols in the bold text are vectors, and common braket notations are employed:

 To be convenient, we present the derivations in the cases without the spin degree of freedom.
-However, the derivations can be easily extended to the cases including SOC, by substituting $R_s\otimes SU_s(2)$ for $R_s$, where the bases are doubled by the direct product: $ \{real~basis\} \otimes \{\ket{\up},\ket{\dw}\}$.
-In fact, the code has been designed for both single- and double groups.
+However, the derivations can be easily extended to the cases including SOC, by substituting $R_s\otimes SU_s(2)$ for $R_s$, where the bases are doubled by the direct product: $ \{{\rm PW/TB}~basis\} \otimes \{\ket{\up},\ket{\dw}\}$.
+In fact, the code works for both single and double groups.